State of the Healthcare Market 2020: Point-of-Care 3D Printing Trends

 1. Billing codes in the U.S. implemented

 Category III CPT billing codes are now available for 3D printing in the United States.
-Codes 0559T and 0569T are available for individually prepared anatomic models with additional codes 0561T and 0562T for 3D-printed anatomic guides derived from patient imaging data.
+Codes 0559T and 0569T are available for individually prepared anatomic models.
+Additional codes 0561T and 0562T, are used for 3D-printed anatomic guides derived from patient imaging data.
 In a first phase, the codes will not come with guarantee of payment, but will serve to collect necessary data from the market to further reimbursement possibilities for 3D printing in the clinic.